gibaBR/Switch-Backup-Manager/README.md

 ## Changelog

+v 1.1.5
+  - Fix #50: New autorenaming pattern is not used at runtime;
+  - Fix #52: NSWDB site changed something that prevents the program of downloading their xml file.

 * 1.1.4
   - Fix #47: Some NSP update files were showing errors when adding to database (010065e003fd8800, 0100830004fb6800, 0100760002048800, 01005ee0036ec800, ..)
   - fix XCI files skipped when version number is non standard, fix #42 #44